-Bespoke Sales Training has many different applications where generic sales training is not suitable and wouldn’t achieve the goals of the stakeholders.
+Bespoke Sales Training programmes have many different applications where generic sales training is not suitable and wouldn’t achieve the goals of the stakeholders.
 Whilst every event is different, here are the most common scenarios where companies require a bespoke training programme.

 What does bespoke training mean?
 Bespoke training is where a training course is either created or customised so that it matches the needs of the business and attendees versus a generic programme which is a standard material provided for many companies.
 Bespoke training typically delivers a better user experience and a higher return on investment.

 These tend to be 1 or 2 day events where Salespeople have come together from different locations.

 - New Global Sales Campaign

 - Support a New Sales Strategy

 - Support a Sales Offsite

 We are happy to help you design the overall programme, however, from previous experience we recommend breaking the training content into the four main areas of sales training as follows: